MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ## Choosing the right Device Management Option

 Device management is a key consideration to deploying HoloLens at scale with ease.
-This outcome can be achieved through the following options: Provisioning Package or Mobile Device Management with Microsoft Intune both have pros and cons to use but view these considerations below to make the correct decision for your environment.
+This outcome can be achieved through the following options: Provisioning Package or Mobile Device Management with Microsoft Intune both have pros and cons to use but view the following considerations to make the correct decision for your environment.

 ### Provisioning Package